In a Nutshell

 The American Express® Gold Card could be an option for those who can take advantage of its dining credits and frequently spend on flights, supermarkets, restaurants and food delivery.
 But these perks are tempered by the high annual fee, limited bonus categories and points value.
 Here’s what you need to know about earning Membership Rewards® points with the American Express® Gold Card.

 You can get up to a total of $10 in statement credits each month when you use the American Express® Gold Card at participating restaurants and food delivery services.
-And after adding the card to your Uber account, you’ll automatically get $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S. each month, up to $120 per year.
+And after adding the card to your Uber account and selecting it as the payment method, you’ll automatically get $10 in Uber Cash for Uber Eats orders or Uber rides in the U.S. each month, up to $120 per year.

 The American Express® Gold Card offers a welcome bonus of 60,000 points after spending $6,000 on eligible purchases within the first 6 months of account opening.